 Research assets may be transferred when a researcher transfers to the University from another institution.
 Arrangements for the transfer of the asset to the University must be made in writing before the asset is transferred, and approved by an officer with authority to authorise expenditure for the purchase of such an asset.
-These authorities are set out in detail in the Financial Delegations of Authority i.
+These authorities are set out in detail in the Financial Delegations of Authority.

+Responsibility: Delegation holder or Faculty Finance and Planning Manager or Division Support Manager i.
 If the asset is purchased from the other institution, apply clause 1.1.1.